LeoTeam/docs/understanding_lotus_model_adapters.md

 * an in-memory entity is coerced to persistence
 * a persisted object is reified into an in-memory entity

-The Mapper collaborates with a [Coercer](https://github.com/lotus/model/blob/master/lib/lotus/model/mapping/coercer.rb) that is responsible for moving an object to and from the persistence format.
+The Mapper collaborates with a [Coercer](https://github.com/lotus/model/blob/master/lib/lotus/model/mapping/coercer.rb) that is responsible for transforming an object to and from the persistence format.

 An adapter must implement the methods defined in [Lotus::Models::Adapters::Abstract](https://github.com/lotus/model/blob/master/lib/lotus/model/adapters/abstract.rb):